A comparison of two possible nuclear effective field theory expansions around the one- and two-pion exchange potentials: Acknowledgments

 \section{Acknowledgments}

-I would like to thank Ubirajara van Kolck for estimulating discussions on the topic of this manuscript and the IJCLab of Orsay, where part of this work was done, for its hospitality.
+I would like to thank Ubirajara van Kolck and Michael C. Birse for estimulating discussions on the topic of this manuscript, Mao-Jun Yan for a careful reading of this manuscript and the IJCLab of Orsay, where part of this work was done, for its hospitality.
 This work is partly supported by the National Natural Science Foundation of China under Grants No. 11735003 and No. 11975041, the Fundamental Research Funds for the Central Universities and the Thousand Talents Plan for Young Professionals.